MicrosoftDocs/powerapps-docs/articles/working-with-data-sources.md

 ### Creating data sources

 PowerApps can't be used to create a connected data source, or modify its structure; the data source must already exist in a service somewhere.
-To create a table, for example, in an Excel workbook stored on OneDrive, you would use Excel Online on OneDrive first to create a workbook and then create a connection to it from your app.
+For example, to create a table in an Excel workbook stored on OneDrive, you first use Excel Online on OneDrive to create a workbook.
+Next you create a connection to it from your app.

 However, collection data sources *can* be created and modified inside an app, but are only temporary.